 Why study Game Technology at BUas?

-- The programme has been developed in collaboration with the international game industry
+- Developed in collaboration with Howest University of Applied Sciences and the international games industry

 - International team of lecturers and professionals from across the field of games development